 The journey lasts just less than 15 minutes so even the most discerning of commuters won’t find it too bad.
 An adult return ticket was €6.90, and because E is under five he was free.
 The train lets off on the Fota side, so disembarking and heading into the park is easy.
 The one downside we did find was trying to get the buggy back across to the other side when we were finished.
 A sign said that wheelchair users should board and head to Cobh, wait until it turned and come back, but we were unsure about the logistics of that.
 As a result, the long-suffering himself carried the buggy (child included) up the steps, over the bridge and down again – not ideal, but not the end of the world.
 Just something to keep in mind if you choose (like us) to take the train route with a buggy in tow.

 And of course, the stars of the show.
 I’d seen advertisements that Cork has a new king over the last few days – yes, Fota Wildlife Park has recently obtained a new Lion!
 We were excited to see him, but he seemed to sleep through our whole visit!
-We did however get to spot some tigers from a distance, which E greeted with a loud “Raaaaaaar!”.
+We did, however, get to spot some tigers from a distance, which Eliott greeted with a loud “Raaaaaaar!”.

 Overall, Fota Wildlife Park has a fantastic range of animals so regardless of what critter you or your little person is mad into at the moment, you should find something you like!